Best Fishing Float Tubes Under $250

 Float Tube Features to Consider

-- Ride Depth –Float tube seating that provides a higher ride is nice when the water is really cold.
+- Ride Depth –Float tube fishing that provides a higher riding seat is nice when the water is really cold.
 But high seating provides other benefits as well.
 The higher you ride, the faster you will be able to move around the water.
 This is another reason to avoid sling-style seats.
 Sling seats force you to propel yourself through the water as well as the float tube.
 That can become tiring very quickly.

 - Weight Capacity –How much weight you need the float tube to hold is going to depend on your weight plus the gear you want to carry.
 Float tubes with a higher weight capacity will usually help you to ride a little higher as well.
 Helpful fishing accessories like fish finders and backpacks might not be easily accommodated with smaller models.